cprerovsky/kettlebell-emom-website/privacy.md

-# Privacy Policy – Kettlebell EMOM Builder

-_Last updated: [insert date]_

-We respect your privacy.
-This Privacy Policy explains how we handle your information when you use the Kettlebell EMOM Builder mobile application (“App”).

----

-## 1. Controller
-[Your Name or Company]
-[Street Address]
-[Postal Code, City, Country]
-Email: [Your Email Address]

-We are based in Austria and subject to the EU General Data Protection Regulation (GDPR).

----

-## 2. Information We Collect
-The App is designed to minimize personal data collection.
-- We do **not** require account registration.
-- We may collect basic analytics (e.g. app usage, crash reports) provided by Apple or third-party services to improve performance.
-- If you contact us by email, we will process the data you provide (e.g. name, email address, message).

----

-## 3. How We Use Information
-- To operate and improve the App.
-- To respond to inquiries.
-- To analyze usage in aggregate form (not to profile individual users).

-We do not sell personal data to third parties.

----

-## 4. Legal Basis
-We process data on the basis of:
-- **Art.
-6(1)(b) GDPR** (performance of contract: providing the App),
-- **Art.
-6(1)(f) GDPR** (legitimate interests: improving functionality), or
-- **Art.
-6(1)(a) GDPR** (consent, where applicable).

----

-## 5. Data Retention
-- Usage data is retained only as long as necessary for analysis and troubleshooting.
-- Communication data is retained as long as required to handle your request.
-- We delete or anonymize data when no longer needed.

----

-## 6. Your Rights (GDPR)
-You have the right to:
-- Access your data (Art.
-15 GDPR)
-- Rectify incorrect data (Art.
-16 GDPR)
-- Erase data (“right to be forgotten,” Art.
-17 GDPR)
-- Restrict processing (Art.
-18 GDPR)
-- Data portability (Art.
-20 GDPR)
-- Object to processing (Art.
-21 GDPR)
-- Lodge a complaint with your local supervisory authority (in Austria: Datenschutzbehörde).

----

-## 7. Data Sharing
-We may share limited data with:
-- **Apple** (App Store and system services)
-- **Analytics/Crash reporting providers** (if enabled)
-These providers process data on our behalf in compliance with GDPR.

----

-## 8. International Transfers
-If third-party services transfer data outside the EU/EEA, we ensure adequate protection through EU Standard Contractual Clauses or equivalent safeguards.

----

-## 9. Security
-We use reasonable technical and organizational measures to protect your data.
-However, no system is 100% secure.

----

-## 10. Children
-The App is not directed to children under 16.
-We do not knowingly collect personal data from children under 16.

----

-## 11. Changes
+# Privacy Policy for Kettlebell EMOM Builder

+**Last updated: September 20, 2025**

+## 1. Introduction
+We take your privacy seriously.
+This Privacy Policy explains how **Kettlebell EMOM Builder** (“we”, “our”, “us”) handles information when you use our mobile app, website, and related services (“Service”).

+At present, we do **not collect personal data** such as names, email addresses, or account information.
+This policy also outlines how we will handle data once we add features such as analytics or paid subscriptions in the future.

+## 2. Data Controller
+The data controller responsible for your data is:

+Clemens Prerovsky
+Email: legal@kbemom.com

+## 3. Data We Collect

+### a) Current data collection
+- **No personal accounts**: We do not currently collect names, email addresses, or login details.
+- **No remote workout storage**: Workout data is not transmitted or stored on our servers.

+### b) Planned features (future updates)
+To improve the Service, we may add:
+- **Local workout storage**: Workout history saved only on your device.
+- **Analytics**: Anonymous usage statistics (e.g. workouts generated, workout completion rates, session lengths).
+- **Cookies on the website**: For analytics only (with user consent).
+- **Payment data**: If we add a subscription or paywall, this will be processed via a trusted third-party payment provider (e.g. Stripe).

+We will update this Privacy Policy before introducing these features.

+## 4. Use of Data
+If and when data is collected, it may be used to:
+- Operate and improve the Service
+- Understand how users engage with workouts and features
+- Provide customer support and respond to inquiries
+- Process payments for premium features (if applicable)
+- Comply with legal obligations

+## 5. Legal Basis (GDPR)
+If you are located in the European Union, we process personal data under one or more of the following legal bases:
+- **Consent** (e.g. analytics cookies)
+- **Performance of a contract** (if you purchase a subscription)
+- **Legitimate interests** (e.g. improving our Service)
+- **Legal obligations**

+## 6. Data Retention
+- We do not currently store any personal data.
+- If analytics are introduced, data will be stored in aggregated or anonymized form.
+- If payments are introduced, billing records will be retained as required by law.
+- Workout data saved locally on your device remains only on your device and is under your control.

+## 7. Your Rights
+You have the following rights under GDPR:
+- Access to your data
+- Correction of inaccurate data
+- Deletion of your data
+- Restriction or objection to processing
+- Data portability
+- Withdrawal of consent at any time (for cookies/analytics)
+- Complaint to the Austrian Data Protection Authority (Datenschutzbehörde, dsb@dsb.gv.at)

+To exercise your rights, please contact: [your email].

+## 8. Data Sharing & Third-Party Services
+- Currently, no data is shared with third parties.
+- In future, we may use third-party processors (e.g. Google Analytics, Stripe).
+These services will be listed here once implemented.

+## 9. International Transfers
+If data is transferred outside the EU (e.g. via Google services), we will ensure adequate safeguards such as Standard Contractual Clauses.

+## 10. Security
+We implement appropriate technical and organizational measures to protect data.
+However, no system is completely secure, and we cannot guarantee absolute security.

+## 11. Children
+Our Service is not directed at children under 16.
+We do not knowingly collect data from children.

+## 12. Changes to This Policy
 We may update this Privacy Policy.
-Changes will be posted here with an updated “Last updated” date.

----
+Updates will be posted on this page and, for major changes, communicated via the app.

-## 12. Contact
+## 13. Contact Us
-If you have questions about this Privacy Policy, contact:
+If you have any questions or requests regarding this Privacy Policy, please contact:

-[Your Name]
-[Street Address]
-[Postal Code, City, Country]
-[Email Address]
+Clemens Prerovsky
+Email: contact@kbemom.com